Scrambling (linguistics)

-Scrambling is a syntactic phenomenon wherein sentences can be formulated using a variety of different word orders without any change in meaning.
-Scrambling often results in a discontinuity since the scrambled expression can end up at a distance from its head.
+Scrambling is a syntactic phenomenon wherein sentences can be formulated using a variety of different word orders without a substantial change in meaning.
+Instead the reordering of words, from their canonical position, has consequences on their contribution to the discourse (i.e., the information's "newness" to the conversation).
 Scrambling does not occur in English, but it is frequent in languages with freer word order, such as German, Russian, Persian and Turkic languages.
-The term was coined by Haj Ross in his 1967 dissertation and is widely used in present work, particularly with the generative tradition.
+The term was coined by John R. "Haj" Ross in his 1967 dissertation and is widely used in present work, particularly with the generative tradition.